 2016: Jason Turowetz, “Citing Conduct, Individualizing Symptoms: Accomplishing Autism Diagnosis in Clinical Case Conferences,” Social Science & Medicine 142:214-222.
 2015.

-2015: Elliott Hoey, “Lapse Management and Lapse Resolution in Incipient and Sustained States of Talk”
+2015: Elliott Hoey, Max Planck Institute for Psycholinguists, Nijmegen, The Netherlands, “Lapse Management and Lapse Resolution in Incipient and Sustained States of Talk”

 2014: Clara Bergen, University of California, Los Angeles, "Doing Make-Believe: Embodied Action in Children's Imaginary Character Play"